-Black Plum (Jamun): Health Benefits and Pharmacological Properties
+Black Plum (Jamun): Medicinal and Nutritional Benefits

+The oblong, purple succulent fruit is appreciated for color, flavor and great taste.
+When sucked, it changes the color of the tongue to purple due to its coloring properties.
 Fruits are eaten raw and may be used to make tarts, sauces and jam.
 Palatibility of astringent fruits may be improved either by soaking in salt water, or pricking/rubbing with a little salt and leaving as such for an hour.

 - Almond Nutrition & Health Benefits

 Almond nuts have very high nutritional standards and kernels of the almond are highly delicious.
 High levels of monounsaturated fat along with polyunsaturated fat and omega-6 fatty acids are present in the almonds.

 - A decoction of the bark and powdered seeds is believed to be very usefil in the treatment of diarrhea, dysentery and dyspepsia.
 The antibiotic activity of black berry extract has been widely studied and found useful against a number of microbial agents.

 - The fruit is also considered to be stomachic, carminative, anti scorbutic and diuretic.
 Vinegar made from black berry fruit is administered in cases of enlargement of spleen, chronic diarrhea and urine retention.
 For ringworm treatment, water diluted juice is used as lotion.

 - A decoction of bark is used in cases of asthma and bronchitis and are gargled or used as mouthwash for the astringent effect on mouth ulcerations, spongy gums, and stomatitis.